akshitkrnagpal/keyv-dataloader/README.md

 // Clear all cached values (returns a Promise that resolves to the instance for chaining) await loader.clearAll();

-// Method chaining with async/await
+// Sequential calls for forcefully updating a cached value await loader.clear('key1');
-const updatedLoader = await (await loader.clear('key1')).prime('key1', 'new value');
+await loader.prime('key1', 'new value');

-// Alternative approach with Promise chaining loader.clear('key1')
+// Using Promise chaining
+loader.clear('key1')
   .then(loader => loader.prime('key1', 'new value'))
   .then(loader => {